Igitigit2/SimpleCanLib/Readme.md

 ````

 It is time now to create some objects which allow us to use the CAN bus.
-What we need is simple an instance of our broker class and an instance of the profile class.
+What we need is simply an instance of our broker class and an instance of the profile class.
 It goes like this:
 ````
 // Instantiation of the class which receives messages from the CAN bus.
 // This class depends on your application!